Intuitionistic Type Theory

 \[\begin{align*} A^0 &= 1\\ A^{n+1} &= A \times A^n \end{align*}\]

 where \(1\) is a one element type and \(\times\) denotes the cartesian product of two types.
 We note that dependent types introduce computation in types: the defining rules above are computation rules.
-For example, the result of computing \(A^3\) is \(A \times (A \times (A \times 1))\).
+For example, we can compute \(A^3\) = \(A \times (A \times (A \times 1))\).

 2.5 Propositions as Types in Intuitionistic Type Theory